nutellinoit/kubenvz/README.md

 - `kustomize/v.X.X.X` use exact version to install

-> kustomize uses a lot of versions, kubenvz filter all releases that are not cli executable
+> kustomize has lot of release, kubenvz filter all releases that are not cli executable

 ```console